 The timing of revenue and cost recognition, billings, and cash collections can result in customer advances and deposits.
 LION records deferred revenue when the terms of contracts result in billings in excess of revenue earned, or when customers pay in advance for products and services (Contract Liabilities).
-LION had deferred revenue of \$96,700 associated with a contract where milestones were not met as of December 31, 2020.
-There was no deferred revenue as of December 31, 2021.
+As of December 31, 2022, LION has deferred revenue of \$18,705 associated with members who paid upfront for a year-long membership which spans multiple fiscal years.
+As of December 31, 2022, LION has deferred sponsorship revenue of \$4,250.
+LION had no deferred revenue as of December 31, 2021, and \$96,700 in deferred revenue associated with a contract where milestones were not met as of December 31, 2020.